LRE323/GitHubUserInfo/README.md

 GitHub User Info can be [downloaded from the Play Store.](https://play.google.com/store/apps/details?id=com.luisruiz.githubuserinfo)

-This application is written written in Kotlin and uses the following libraries:
+This application is written in Kotlin and uses the following libraries:

 * Retrofit with coroutines
 * Glide